Getting started

 });

-Next, the transformation to XML can be triggered using the start function.
+Next, the file analysis can be triggered using the start function.

 // Run analysis